 2016 Dodge Challenger SRT Hellcat is Awesome

 The 2016 Dodge Challenger hellcat is without question one of the coolest modern muscle cars ever built.
 Equipped with a 6.2 liter firebreathing V8, the car has one mission and one mission alone, and that is to chew up the competition and stand alone atop of the current muscle car class.
 The Challenger SRT Hellcat is great at being an intense performance car that’s exceptional in everyday use.
-It looks cool, it’s comfortable, it sounds fantastic, it’s comfortable, and it’s reliable.
+It looks cool, it’s comfortable, it sounds fantastic, and it’s reliable.

 Our Horsepower for an Hour team met at Crown Dodge here in Southern California to get re-acquainted with the all-new 2016 SRT Challenger Hellcat.
 Crown Dodge is one of Americas Premiere Dodge dealers and the crew at Crown Dodge is among the finest in the industry, they are well prepared, extremely product knowledgeable, and very professional.
 The car was made available to us for as long as we liked and we spent considerable time in the drivers seat.
 It’s clear to us that Dodge’s engineers have succeeded in making this a well-rounded performance car that’s not only easy to drive and absurdly fast in a straight line, but also highly capable on a road course as well.
 The weight distribution across the platform is near perfect and the organic feel of the road through the steering wheel makes for an awesome driving experience.

 If you’re new to the Dodge Hellcat you may ask, what’s so special about this car?
 Well the short answer is “performance”, The Challenger Hellcat will rocket you from 0-60 mph in about 3 seconds, blow through the quarter mile in 11 seconds and has a top speed of about 200 miles an hour.